DataShades/ckanext-dimred/README.md

   or [t-SNE](https://scikit-learn.org/stable/modules/generated/sklearn.manifold.TSNE.html)
   or [PCA](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html),
   with configurable defaults and per-view JSON overrides.
-- Rendering: embedding plotted to PNG.
+- Rendering: configurable backend — interactive [Apache ECharts](https://echarts.apache.org/)
+  (default) or static Matplotlib PNG; pluggable to custom renderer if you override bundle/module.
 - API: `dimred_get_dimred_preview` returns the embedding and metadata (prep info, method params) for programmatic use.
 - Caching: results are cached in Redis by default so repeat calls with